cn-uofbasel/PyCN-lite/README.md

 * move the pycn-lite/icn/bin directory to pycn-lite/bin
 * remove the absolute paths for micropython
 * validate the packet formats
+# add a fwd+repo server for the ESP8266
 * add the FLIC library
 * ...